A70xa/Vulnhub-Writeups/HackMePlease/hackMePlease.md

 ![](pics/rshell4.png)
 <br />

-Back to the Exploit: [exploit-db](https://www.exploit-db.com/exploits/47022)
+Back to the Exploit: [exploit-db](https://www.exploit-db.com/exploits/47022)<br />

 ![](pics/edb.png)
 <br />

-our reverse shell is ready, We are listening on port 5555, we had our reverse shell file ID. all we need is to visit the link, in my case `http://10.10.10.10/seeddms51x/data/1048576/4/1.php`
+Our reverse shell is ready, we are listening on port `5555`, we had our reverse shell file ID.<br />
+All we need is to visit the link, in my case `http://10.10.10.10/seeddms51x/data/1048576/4/1.php`.
 <br />

 We got a dummy shell.